 Providing key infrastructure to the general public is a long term process, which may take several years.
 TGI finds it exciting to transport vital pieces of infrastructure equipment globally.
-Via local trucking and international shipping our international shipping expertise impacts a community and creates long term well being for the general public.
+Via local trucking and international shipping, our international shipping expertise impacts a community and creates long term well being for the general public.

 You’ll find us dismantling, removing, loading and shipping entire project sites and operating within difficult and remote areas - and we love these challenging projects!
 We also manage the day to day movements of general cargo.
-Break bulk, airfreight and ocean shipping via container freight and all you can expect or need for on time infrastructure builds or repairs.
+Break bulk cargo, airfreight and ocean shipping via container freight and all you can expect or need for on time infrastructure builds or repairs.

 TGI Service Differentiators

 We specialise in minimising potential delays or loss of production over the life cycle of large projects.
 TGI helps you navigate unforeseen issues and prevent them costing millions in overrun costs with our expert logistics team providing unique solutions.
 If your project timeline is stretched, we will help you get back on track.